This Is What A 21st-Century Police State Really Looks Like

 You would be particularly worried about making phone calls to friends and family abroad.
 Hours later, you might find police officers knocking at your door and asking questions that make you suspect they were listening in the whole time.

 For millions of people in China’s remote far west, this dystopian future is already here.
 China, which has already deployed the world’s most sophisticated internet censorship system, is building a surveillance state in Xinjiang, a four-hour flight from Beijing, that uses both the newest technology and human policing to keep tabs on every aspect of citizens’ daily lives.
 The region is home to a Muslim ethnic minority called the Uighurs, who China has blamed for forming separatist groups and fueling terrorism.
-Since this spring, thousands of Uighurs and other ethnic minorities have disappeared into so-called political education centers, apparently for offenses from using western social media apps to studying abroad in Muslim countries, according to relatives of those detained.
+Since this spring, thousands of Uighurs and other ethnic minorities have disappeared into so-called political education centers, apparently for offenses from using Western social media apps to studying abroad in Muslim countries, according to relatives of those detained.

 Over the past two months, I interviewed more than two dozen Uighurs, including recent exiles and those who are still in Xinjiang, about what it’s like to live there.
 The majority declined to be named because they were afraid that police would detain or arrest their families if their names appeared in the press.